 The returns of occupational pension plans depend on how they are managed, either by an IORP or by an insurance company.
 From 2004 to 2015, all DC plans managed either by IORP or insurance companies through Branch 21 contracts were required to provide an annual minimum return of 3.75% on employees' contributions and 3.25% on employers' contributions.
-The Supplementary Pensions Act reform entered into force as of 1 January 2016 in order to ensure the sustainability and social character of the supplementary pensions.
-The guaranteed return was lowered to 1.75% for both employee and employer contributions.
-Its level is now set each year according to economic rules considering the evolution of government bond yields in the future:
+The Supplementary Pensions Act reform entered into force as of 1 January 2016, in order to ensure the sustainability and social character of the supplementary pensions.
+The level of the minimum guaranteed return for both employer and employee contribution is set each year according to economic rules considering the evolution of government bond yields in the future:

-- the new guaranteed return must be within the range of 1.75% to 3.75%; - the new guaranteed return represents 65% of the average of 10-year government bonds rates over 24 months, rounded to the nearest 25 basis points to prevent it from fluctuating too frequently.
+- the new guaranteed return must be within the range of 1.75% to 3.75%; - the new guaranteed return represents 65% of the average of 10-year government bonds rates over 24 months, rounded to the nearest 25 basis points to prevent it from fluctuating too frequently.77

 In addition, the alignment of the supplementary pension age and the legal pension age (respectively 65, 66 in 2025 and 67 in 2030) affects the minimum guaranteed return offered to employees.
 When the affiliate reaches the age of 60, his/her occupational pension plan is extended until he/she reaches the age of 65.
 During the extension period, the minimum guaranteed return continues to be applied to reserves.
-Its level corresponds to the new effective minimum guaranteed return that will be recalculated each year by FSMA (1.75% since 2016).
+Its level corresponds to the new effective minimum guaranteed return that will be recalculated and published each year by FSMA.
+Since 2016, the minimum guaranteed return remained steady at 1.75%.

-&lt;sup>88 The rate of 65% could be increased to 75% in 2018 and to 85% in 2020 according to the FSMA decision.
+$^{^{77}}$ The rate of 65% could be increased to 75% in 2018 and to 85% in 2020 according to the FSMA decision.